Ruja Ignatova: Criminal activities

 The 44 m motor yacht 'Davina' (ex.
 Lambda Mar) was owned by Ruja Ignatova.

 In 2012, she was convicted of fraud in Germany in connection with her father Plamen Ignatov's acquisition of a company that shortly afterwards was declared bankrupt under dubious circumstances; she was given a suspended sentence of 14 months' imprisonment.
 In 2013, she was involved with a multi-level marketing scam called BigCoin.

 In 2014, she founded a pyramid scheme called OneCoin.
 Inspired by the success of Bitcoin, she claimed that OneCoin was a simpler and safer alternative to the more well-known cryptocurrency.
 She claimed that investors simply had to send money into a bank account to receive OneCoin.
 Due to its structure as a pyramid scheme, the scam rapidly grew in popularity across the world.
 OneCoin was not a real cryptocurrency, and the claims she made about the coin's increasing value were lies.
 Wealthy investors lost millions of dollars and investors in rural Uganda lost their homes.
-The vast majority of investment came from China, although investments had also been made from countries such as Brazil, Pakistan, Hong Kong, Norway, Canada, Yemen, and Palestine.
+The vast majority of investment came from mainland China, although investments had also been made from countries such as Brazil, Pakistan, Hong Kong, Norway, Canada, Yemen, and Palestine.